ngrewe/stadtgestalten-mastodon-bridge/README.md

 # Stadtgestalten/Grouprise Events to Mastodon Bridge

 This bridge takes events published by a group from a [Grouprise](https://grouprise.org/) instance and publishes them to a Mastodon feed.
 It runs on a cron schedule in Cloudflare workers.
+A free Cloudflare account is sufficient to run this.

 ## Configuration